-[Updated July 27, 2021] Spend any time in the Blue Ridge Mountains of Western North Carolina and you’ll quickly realize that waterfalls are a big thing here.
+[Updated August 20, 2022] Spend any time in the Blue Ridge Mountains you’ll quickly realize that Westen North Carolina waterfalls are a big thing here.

 Waterfalls in NC can be as literally big– as in over 800 feet high– as they are numerous.
 You’ll find approximately 250 waterfalls just in the 381-square-mile Transylvania County, located just south of Asheville!

 Of course, this is but one small county in the area.
 A proper western North Carolina waterfall tour might take visitors from the Transylvania waterfalls near Brevard north up the Blue Ridge Parkway to the beautiful waterfalls near Boone.

 Long story short, waterfalls in NC are pretty much everywhere.

 Suffice it to say that the job of narrowing the list down to just 33 of the best Western North Carolina waterfalls for hiking was a tough one.

 Our collection of falls offers an eclectic mix of trekking trails, swimming pools, deep plunges, and rock slides.

 So let’s dive in and explore some of the most incredible waterfall hikes in NC!